 If you like fondue, make sure to head to Igloo du Mont-Fort.
 It’s actually the highest fondue in Europe at 3300 metres high!
 We took a succession of cable cars to get there and the air got steadily thinner as you reached the top.
 Arriving at the summit, we spotted a tiny igloo structure – inside there’s a cute restaurant with four tables, although there’s plenty of outdoor seating for when it’s warm.
 The charming chef, Lolo, rustled us up a tasty fondue, washed down with a glass of white wine.

-Dining in the village
+Guide to Verbier – Dining in the Village

 For a real fine dining experience, head to La Cordée des Alpes.
 This gourmet restaurant creates dishes that would not be out of place in a Michelin star establishment.